-Command Objective This command configures the name for the MST region.
-The name is unique and used to identify the specific MST region.
+Command ObjectiveThis command configures the name for the MST region.The name is unique and used to identify the specific MST region.
 Each MST region contains multiple spanning tree instances and runs special instance of spanning tree known as IST to disseminate STP topology information for other STP instances.

 The no form of this command resets the name to its default value.

-Syntax name <string(optional 32)="" length="" max=""></string(optional>
+name <string(optional max Length 32)>

 no name

-Mode MST Configuration Mode
+MSTP Configuration Mode